fudanchii/keyboard_of_disapproval/README.md

 Considering how much time, effort, and money poured on this, I don't think anyone will approve.
 Also, naming is hard.

-## The build
+## The Build
 While the layout is totally GH60, this keyboard is _somewhat_ built from scratch.
 The switches are all hand-wired with 8x8 matrix, so it's only use 16 pins.
 Matrix layout [here](https://github.com/fudanchii/keyboard_of_disapproval/blob/master/arduino_micro/keymap.c).
 The firmware is written from scratch on top of [LUFA](https://github.com/abcminiuser/lufa) (all USB related code was adapted from LUFA keyboard demo though).
  Currently there is only one base keymap, with `[Fn]` modifier to accomodate arrows, `[pageUp]`-`[PageDown]`, `[Esc]`, `[Home]`-`[End]`, and `[Insert]`.
 (See todo below)

 ## The Firmware
 Please change the makefile according to your environment setup, run `make` to build the firmware.
 Run `make avrdude` to flash the firmware.
 Previously I plan to build the keyboard on ATTiny167 based Digispark Pro, but it's in incomplete state as of current.
-Also this RobotDyn Micro clone is dirt-cheap!
+Also this RobotDyn Arduino-Micro clone is dirt-cheap!

 ## Bill of Material
 Here is BOM (price in USD):